Crostino14/Mobile-Robots-For-Critical-Mission-Project/README.md

   - The navigation node uses thread locks to protect shared data and a multi-threaded executor is used in `main()`.

 ## 🛠️ Custom message types
-The report and codebase define two custom messages for detection:
+There are two custom messages for detection:

 - `ConeDetection` — single-cone data (bounding box coordinates, centroid, detected colour, estimated distance).
 - `ConeDetectionArray` — array of `ConeDetection` messages for a single frame.

 ## ❌ Limitations and constraints (as reported)
-- Hardware instability on some TurtleBot4 units (camera crashes or lag).
+- **Hardware instability** on some TurtleBot4 units (camera crashes or lag).
-- Battery and availability constraints reduced real-world testing time.
+- **Battery and availability constraints** reduced real-world testing time.
-- Adverse lighting and reflective surfaces can cause missed detections; mismatch between RGB preview and stereo depth resolution required preview reconfiguration and resizing in code.
+- **Adverse lighting and reflective surfaces** can cause missed detections; mismatch between RGB preview and stereo depth resolution required preview reconfiguration and resizing in code.

 ## ⚙️ Installation and start-up
 The repository contains helper scripts that automate the typical run sequence.
 The instructions below assume a Linux/WSL environment with ROS 2 and `colcon` installed.

-⚠️ The system has been implemented and test on Ubuntu 22.04 ⚠️
+⚠️ **The system has been implemented and test on Ubuntu 22.04** ⚠️

 1. Clone the repository and enter the workspace: